 Shorter domestic flights normally offer a single-tray service with a main course, plus sides, snacks and drinks.
 The meals are typically divided into breakfast, lunch, dinner, or refreshments, depending on the time of day.
 The Qantas website shows what type of meal is offered.

 'Refreshment' flights – usually those mid-morning, mid-afternoon and late evening – are usually lighter cafe-style choices such as sandwiches, soups and cheese boxes.

 Flights during dining hours have heartier meals.
 Most flights – except for the shortest ones – will have a hot dish available, but it's not uncommon to see the hot option run out first.

-Longer Boeing 737 flights, including the transcontinental Perth treks and international services to New Zealand and Bali, where offered, would normally provide a proper three-course dining experience with multiple starters, mains and desserts to choose from.
+Longer Boeing 737 flights, including the transcontinental Perth treks and international services to New Zealand, where offered, traditionally provided a proper three-course dining experience with multiple starters, mains and desserts to choose from.

 The sole exception to this is 'supper' flights, which take-off late at night and arrive at the crack of dawn.
 Red-eyed travellers on those journeys will only have a selection of finger food available after being able to dine in the lounge, as the focus is on sleep.

 Business class passengers have access to a wide variety of beverages, including a selection of beers and wines on demand.